mengdanzhu/Data_Wrangling_Project_and_Tasks/README.md

 # Data Wrangling Projects

-This is a template for students enrolled in the QBS181: Data Wrangling course.
+These are all of the projects I have done in the QBS181: Data Wrangling course at Dartmouth.

 ## Overview

-Write some descriptions here...
+The purpose of this repository is to show all the projects I have done in QBS181 as part of the final.

-Add a statement about having received permission from the instructor to make your code public.
+I have received permission from the instructor to make my code public.

 ## Description of subdirectories

+In project 1:

 Write description for each subdirectory (i.e. project) here...